MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-case-email-issue.md

 **Step 5**: Check if the contact and account exist with the same incoming email address.
 **Comment**: Case created from incoming email will resolve customer field on case as Account.

-## Issue scenarios and resolution
+## Configuration failure scenarios and resolutions

-Given below is a list of some common issue scenarios and their resolutions when the Customer field is confiured in the Case Details section.
+Given below is a list of some common issue scenarios and their resolutions.

-The scenarios show where the configuration went wrong and the system failed to create a case.
-They also suggest how you can correct the configurations.
+**Sample**: Configuration on Automatic Record Creation and Update Rule
+- **Create contact for unknown sender** box should be checked.
+- Set condition criteria to **Any incoming email**.
+- Add action to create case, select **View properties** and set the case fields as per business use case.

 #### Scenario 1